FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 I reached my goal!...For now...

+> If you have added for example the printer and if provides the entity of a color being empty you can like flash a light when xyz is empty, it ran out of paper etc. With the Home Assistant you can connect everything with everything.

 Takeaways:

 - `Devices` are mostly the physical devices you install in your home. `Entities` are the functionalities this device has!